Journal of Infection in Developing Countries

-The Journal of Infection in Developing Countries is a monthly peer-reviewed open-access medical journal that covers research on infectious diseases, especially in developing countrie.
+The Journal of Infection in Developing Countries is a monthly peer-reviewed open-access medical journal that covers research on infectious diseases, especially in developing countries.
 Researchers from these countries are offered mentoring by the editorial board, a special committee, and staff.
-The journal is abstracted and indexed by Scopus and Clarivate and the journal has a 2021 impact factor of 2.512 according to the Journal Citation Reports.
+The journal is abstracted and indexed by Scopus and the Science Citation Index Expanded and has a 2023 impact factor of 1.4 according to the Journal Citation Reports.

 The editor-in-chief is Salvatore Rubino (University of Sassari).